Stochastic Volterra equations: failure of the time-homogeneous Markov property: Non-Markov property by reduction via a small-time CLT

 \textit{Step 1.} Define for every $n\in\mathbb{N}$ a transformation $h_n:\R\longrightarrow\R$ with inverse $h_n^{-1}$ by

-Since $(\P_x)_{x \in \R}$ fulfills by assumption the Markov property \eqref{eq: Markov timehomogeneous} and $h_n$ is bijective and affine, it follows that also the transformed process $h_n(X_{\cdot/n})$ is under $\mathbb{P}_{x_0}$ a Markov process w.r.t.\ its natural filtration for every $n\in\mathbb{N}$, see also \eqref{eq: 2} below.
+Since $(\P_x)_{x \in \R}$ fulfills by assumption the Markov property \eqref{eq: Markov timehomogeneous} and $h_n$ is bijective and affine, it follows that also the transformed process $h_n(X_{\cdot/n})$ is under $\mathbb{P}_{x_0}$ a Markov process with respect to its natural filtration for every $n\in\mathbb{N}$, see also \eqref{eq: 2} below.
 Its transition probabilities are given by